 Brown and Tan Suits

 Brown and Tan suits are often worn for less formal affairs but are nevertheless still classy and stylish.
 You just need to make sure you wear the right watch with it.
 With tan and brown suits, it is quite acceptable to wear a watch that has artistic additions such as colored dials and chronograph design.
+The best Rolex watch to complement and add interest.
 Just make sure you don’t wear a watch that pulls all the attention from your suit.